AjAnujMax/ajanujmax/README.md

 Here are some ideas to get you started:

-- 🌱 Learning is Earnig
+- 🌱 Learning is Earnig,
 - 📫 How to reach me: ajanujmax@gamil.com
--->
+-->mostly worked on office and client specific gits.